 - Overtime hours are typically calculated at time and a half, so five hours of overtime would be calculated as 5 x $10.00 x 1.5 = $75.00.
 For an employee who works 80 hours, plus five hours of overtime at $10 per hour, that would make their gross pay: $800.00 + $75.00 = $875.00.

 - Salaried employees are paid the same each pay period.
 For a twice-monthly pay period, an employee making $40,000 a year would receive $40,000, divided by 24 annual pay periods, making their gross wages for the pay period $1,666.67.

 Step 3: Calculate federal withholding based on gross pay

 Once you have an employee’s gross pay calculated, you can then determine federal withholding.
 Here’s where that W-4 comes into play: You’ll look at the withholdings they chose, including any additional taxes that they asked to be deducted.

 Next, you’ll calculate FICA payroll taxes.
 FICA is a combination of Social Security and Medicare, and both the employer and the employee contribute to them.
 You will withhold a total of 7.65 percent, including 6.2 percent for Social Security and 1.45 percent for Medicare.
-Please note, employers must withhold Social Security taxes until the employee earns at least $142,800 in a year.
+Please note, employers must withhold Social Security taxes until the employee earns at least $160,200 (which is up from $147,000 in 2022).
 There is no income limitation for Medicare taxes.

 To calculate FICA, use the following for hourly or salaried employees: